 Memory Foam Mattress vs Spring Mattress

-Did you know that the only reason springs are still in use in mattresses is because of their low cost?
+Did you know that the only reason springs are still being used in mattresses is because they're inexpensive?

-It's hard to believe that mattress makers buy pocket coil spring systems for just $30.
-BIG margins are made.
-Not to mention your average memory foam mattress and spring mattress is also filled with icky chemicals.
+It's hard to believe that mattress companies buy pocket coil spring systems for just $30.
+They make BIG money off your back.
+Are memory foam mattresses any better?

 Comparing spring mattresses and memory foam mattresses in terms of comfort is an easy one.
 Just keep reading.